DigvijayPhutane/Netflix_stock_price_prediction/README.md

 This project focuses on predicting Netflix (NFLX) stock prices using machine learning models, including Linear Regression, Support Vector Regression (SVM), and K-nearest neighbours (KNN).
 The models are trained on historical stock market data from the "NFLX.csv" dataset to forecast future stock prices.

 Stock Price Prediction Project using machine learning models like Linear Regression, SVM, and KNN to forecast Netflix (NFLX) stock prices based on historical data from the 'NFLX.csv' dataset.
-Evaluate and compare model performance with metrics such as MSE, RMSE, MAE, and R2-scores.
+Evaluate and compare model performance with metrics such as MSE, RMSE, MAE, and R2 scores.

 ## Dataset